PDF Tools

 Why people think they need Adobe

-Adobe invented the PDF format and has aggressively marketed Acrobat as the standard tool.
-Many people assume Adobe software is required because it was historically the only option.
-The PDF format itself is now an open standard (ISO 32000), and dozens of free tools can read, create, and edit PDFs without Adobe being involved at all.
+Adobe invented the PDF format and aggressively marketed Acrobat as the standard tool.
+Many people assume it's required because it was historically the only option.
+The PDF format is now an open standard (ISO 32000) — dozens of free tools can read, create, and edit PDFs without Adobe at all.

-Adobe Acrobat Pro does offer features that free tools lack — advanced form creation, document certification, and OCR for scanned documents.
+Adobe Acrobat Pro does offer features free tools lack — advanced form creation, document certification, and OCR for scanned text.
 For simple tasks like merging, splitting, or reordering pages, free tools are fully capable.

 Can I merge PDFs without buying Adobe Acrobat?